JetBrains/guide/site/java/tutorials/marco-codes-text-editor/index.md

 topics:
   - java
 author: hs
-subtitle: How to build a terminal-based text editor with Java
+subtitle: How to build a terminal-based text editor with Java.
 thumbnail: ./thumbnail.png
 tutorialItems:
   - ./introduction-ansi-escape-codes/